-The way we treat the most vulnerable at this critical point in time will not only reveal much about us as a State but will directly impact the safety of all of us as Louisianans and Americans.
-As you said during Friday's press conference with New Orleans Mayor LaToya Cantrell, we are at "an inflection point."
-And there is not much time to do the right thing.
-We urge you to take action immediately.
+The way we treat the most vulnerable at this critical point in time will not only reveal much about our community but will directly impact the safety of all of us as Louisianans and Americans.
+There is not much time to do the right thing.
+We urge you to act immediately.